CumulusNetworks/docs/content/cumulus-linux/Layer-3/Border-Gateway-Protocol---BGP.md

 {{%notice note%}}

-**Configuring route-reflector-client Requires Specific Order**
+**Configuring route-reflector-client Requires Specific OrderImportant**

-When configuring a router to be a route reflector client, you must specify the FRRouting configuration in a specific order; otherwise, the router will not be a route reflector client.
+When configuring a router to be a route reflector client, you must specify the FRRouting configuration commands in a specific order; otherwise, the router will not be a route reflector client.

 You must run the `net add bgp neighbor <IPv4/IPV6>
+.
+You must run the
-route-reflector-client` command after the `net add bgp neighbor
+`route-reflector-client` command **after** the `net add bgp neighbor
-<IPV4/IPV6> activate` command; otherwise, the `route-reflector-client`
+<IPV4/IPV6> activate` command;
+otherwise, the `route-reflector-client`
  command is ignored.
 For example:

     cumulus@switch:~$ net add bgp ipv4 unicast neighbor 14.0.0.9 activate
     cumulus@switch:~$ net add bgp neighbor 14.0.0.9 next-hop-self